jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 *This brainstorm was written in the context of efforts to program a prototype app 'Circle 3'.*

 The new version of Encircle will work with the basics of objects, classes and interfaces.
-The distinction between objects, classes and interfaces is so loose in the new language and the distinction really leans on the concepts of public / private and the concept of static.
+The distinction between objects, classes and interfaces is so loose in Encircle and the distinction really leans on the concepts of public / private and the concept of static.
 These determine the difference between objects, classes and interfaces.

 The concept of static is not completely worked out yet in the functional design.